abourdon/powerapi-akka/examples/example-cpumonitor-windows/README.md

 # PowerAPI CPU monitoring examples

-Set of CPU monitoring use cases for the Windows environment.
+Set of CPU monitoring use cases under the Windows environment.